steward379/autobiography/README.md

 # autobiography
-autobiography about the full stack journey
+autobiography about the WeHelp!
+Application